katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 Automatic Reference Counting (ARC)
 ----------------------------------
 iOS uses reference counting to determine when a reference type is no longer in use and it's memory can be freed.
-It's a fairly simple concept: when a reference is in use it's retain count is increased.
+It's a fairly simple concept: when a reference is in use it's retain count is incremented.
-When that use is finished the retain count is reduced.
+When that use is finished the retain count is decremented.
 When the retain count is 0 the reference can be safely removed.

 <table>